persteenolsen/django-azure/README.md

 ## The Admin Backend and Databases

-The Admin Backend is using a remote MySQL Database for Production, but is able to use a SQLite for Production as well
+The Admin Backend is using a remote MySQL Database for both Production and Developement, and is able to use a SQLite for Developement as well

 To connect to the MySQL use "pymysql" installed and the packages from the requirements.txt when using a virtual invironment locally.
 At Azure everything will happen by DevOps